alduris/The-M4rblelous-Entity-Pack/README.md

 Don't forget to recompile shaders and to redraw some sprites because the shader acts differently now.

-Shrouded and centi maker will be the next ones.
+Shrouded and seer will be the next ones.

-CW CODE UPDATED YAY!
+CW CODE and CENTI MAKER UPDATED YAY!